G7es torpedo: Use

 The first 80 T5s were delivered on 1 August 1943, and the weapon was first used in a large-scale maneuver against the North Atlantic convoys ONS 18/ON 202 in late September 1943.
 The commanders reported a number of torpedo strikes and recorded the sinking of nine commercial steamers and 12 escort ships after the battle.
-In fact, only six merchant ships and three escort vessels, a destroyer, a frigate and a corvette were sunk.
-However, despite some initial success, in particular sinking destroyers and corvettes, the Zaunkönigs effectiveness was quickly nullified by the introduction of a decoy known as Foxer noise maker.
+In fact, only six merchant ships and three escort vessels, a destroyer, a frigate and a corvette, were sunk.
+However, despite some initial success, in particular sinking destroyers and corvettes, the Zaunkönigs effectiveness was quickly nullified by the introduction of a noise making decoy known as Foxer.
 The NDRC worked on countermeasures to an acoustic torpedo long before its introduction by the Germans.
 At the end of September 1943, it was promptly installed on all transatlantic escort vessels.